 I receive a result of 500 assets.
 So, is this an accurate figure of all my Windows Machines?

-So, by adding in the last seen field, I now have excluded machines that are no longer in use and this stale information.
+By adding in the "last seen" field, I have now excluded machines that are no longer in use.

 Let us again think back to the data Axonius has.
 So Axonius ingests from multiple data sources via what it calls Adapters.

-If we spin that and say what about if the asset has only been seen by one adapter.
-In that case you dont believe that quite so much as it is not the same as 8 witnesses telling you the same thing right.
-I mean one witness versus 8 is not so believable, correct?
+What if we spin that and say "what about if the asset has only been seen by one adapter?"
+In that case, you don't believe that quite so much, as it is not the same as 8 witnesses telling you the same thing.

-But then you factor in something else.
-The reliability of that witness.
-The same as you would with an adapter is it a reliable witness.
-A vulnerability scanner is usually less reliable than an agent generally in regards operating system type.
-Now Axonius can take some of the heavy lifting away from you here and it’s actually a very powerful tool in your search for the truth.
+But then you factor in something else: the reliability of that witness.
+A vulnerability scanner is usually less reliable than an agent in regards operating system type.

+Axonius can actually take some of the heavy lifting away from you here.
 Preferred fields are similar to the quality of the witness.
 We trust adapter A more than Adapter B for information such as OS type.
-Therefore, if they both disagree, we believe A over B. See the excellent post below on how this is weighted etc.
+Therefore, if they both disagree, we believe A over B. (See this post for more information on how this is weighted.)

-If our CSV says OS type is Linux and this is the only adapter we obtain information from, the Axonius preferred fields will present just that information.
-It may be accurate it may not be.
+If our CSV says that OS type is Linux and this is the only adapter we obtain information from, the Axonius preferred fields will present just that information.
+It may be accurate, and it may not be.
 Axonius preferred field will have nothing else to go on so will report as such.
 It is the best we could get from the one adapter (witness) we have.